Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: V. Agreement with present theories and the possibility of experimental realization

-Apart from the above astrophysical examples, a possible test of Majorana thermodynamics in neutrino matter could be found in accelerator-based neutrino sources such as superbeams, which are based on pion decays in the presence of high proton intensity \cite{Kuno}.
+Apart from the above examples, a possible test of Majorana-Schwinger thermodynamics in neutrino matter could be found in accelerator-based neutrino sources such as superbeams, which are based on pion decays in the presence of high proton intensity \cite{Kuno}.
 Similar matter might be created via a "neutrino factory", which utilizes neutrino emission from muon decay.
-Such Earth-made systems of high-density neutrinos could lead to more experimentally-realizable neutrino thermodynamics than supernovae emissions, observations of the cosmic neutrino background, or relics of the big bang nucleosynthesis.
+Such Earth-made systems of high-density neutrinos could lead to more experimentally-realizable neutrino thermodynamics (and, possibly, Majorana-Schwinger statistics) than supernovae emissions, observations of the cosmic neutrino background, or relics of the big bang nucleosynthesis.